 If your iPhone isn’t making any sound at all, my article about what to do when an iPhone speaker stops working will show you how to fix that problem.
 If you’ve already done all this, here’s why your iPhone isn’t ringing:

 Here’s The Fix: Turn Off Do Not Disturb!

-Most of the time, the reason an iPhone doesn’t ring for incoming calls is that the user has accidentally turned on the Do Not Disturb feature in Settings.
-According to Apple’s support article, Do Not Disturb silences calls, alerts, and notifications.
+Most of the time, the reason an iPhone isn’t ringing for incoming calls is that the user has accidentally turned on the Do Not Disturb feature in Settings.
+Do Not Disturb silences calls, alerts, and notifications on your iPhone.